 A Book Review by Judith E. Pearson, PhD

-Judith E. Pearson, Ph.D., is a Licensed Professional Counselor, free-lance writer, hypnotherapist, and NLP Trainer/Practitioner with a private practice in Springfield, Virginia.
-She is Executive Director for the National Board of Certified Clinical Hypnotherapists.
-She has authored The Weight, Hypnotherapy, and You Weight Reduction Program: An NLP and Hypnotherapy Practitioner's Manual.
-Her web site is www.EngageThePower.com.
+Judith E. Pearson, Ph.D. is a psychotherapist, coach, and NLP practitioner and trainer in Springfield, Virginia.
+She has authored The Weight, Hypnotherapy and You Weight Reduction Program: A Hypnotherapy and NLP Practitioner's Manual.
+Her practice is Motivational Strategies, Inc. Her web site is www.EngageThePower.com.